What Is Rubberwood, And Is It Suitable For Furniture?

 It Is More Susceptible To Damage.

 Rubberwood furniture can be easily damaged as compared to other kinds of timber.
-This product gets discolored when exposed to direct sunlight, which may destroy the surface’s finishing over time.
-The spills from water and alcohol may also damage the furniture finishing if allowed to sit on it for an extended period.
+This product gets discolored when exposed to direct sunlight, which may destroy the surface’s finish over time.
+The spills from water and alcohol may also damage the furniture finish if allowed to sit on it for an extended period.

 The Furniture Pieces May Get Dents Over Time.